Foods to avoid high cholesterol

 Triglycerides

-Biochemistry is complex stuff, but just accept that fat that you eat and, in the case of triclycerides, particularly sugar and booze is absorbed into your body, carried around in the blood stream in a form called VLDL (forget the name, but not the principle!), and either immediately used by the body for energy, or stored as adipose.
-Fat.
+Biochemistry is complex stuff but just accept that fat which you eat, in the case of triclycerides particularly sugar and booze is carried around in the blood stream in a form called VLDL; forget the name, but not the principle.
+It is then either immediately used by the cells for energy or stored as adipose.

-These kids are eating a diet dangerously high in fat and sugar, and the result is that triglycerides in their blood will be in the High Voltage area before being deposited as adipose tissue.
+These kids are enjoying food dangerously high in fat, carbs and sugar; the result is that triglycerides in their blood will be in the High Voltage area before being deposited as adipose tissue.
 That greatly increases the risk of diabetes and a life-threatening condition called pancreatitis.

 The size of the fat cells in your body are determined by the age of nine.
-Allow your children to become obese, and you've just condemned them to a lifetime battle with weight.
-They will probably years later sue you for negligence.
+Allow your children to become obese and you've just condemned them to a lifetime battle with their weight.
+They might years later sue you for negligence.

-Rightly so, it is probably more dangerous than starvingyour child.
-Not literally, but I think you take my point.
-Foods to avoid high cholesterol is just as important for your kids as for you; perhaps evev more so.
+Rightly so since it is nearly as dangerous as starving your child.
+Not literally but I think you take my point.
+Foods to avoid high cholesterol is just as important for your kids as for you; perhaps even more so.

 What determines the level of LDL cholesterol in the blood?

-The level of LDL in the blood is controlled by the liver.
-There are tiny "LDL receptors" that remove the LDL from the blood.
-In some people there are too few of these receptors (it's probably genetic but may well be related to life style, drugs, diet, exercise levels too...) so they have to be far more vigilant about what they do and don't eat.
+The level of cholesterol in the blood is controlled by the liver.
+There are tiny "LDL receptors" that remove the fat from the blood.
+In some people there are too few of these sensors (it's probably genetic but may well be related to life style, medication and exercise levels too) so they have to be far more vigilant about what they eat.

 SHORT TERM STRATEGY